The Lad

 The Lad is a 1935 British comedy film directed by Henry Edwards and starring Gordon Harker, Betty Stockfeld and Jane Carr.
-It was made at Twickenham Studios.
-The film is based on a novel by Edgar Wallace.
+It was written by Gerard Fairlie from a story by Edgar Wallace, and was made at Twickenham Studios.

 Plot

 Bill Shane is The Lad, an opportunistic petty criminal mistaken for a private detective.
 When Shane arrives at a remote country estate, he is offered much money not to delve into the private affairs of the Fandon family.
 Shane is all for taking the money and duping the family, but on being reunited with ex-girlfriend Pauline, now the Fandons' maid, he decides to turn over a new leaf.